-NativeDSD only offers recordings from labels that originally recorded in DSD or DXD (352.8KHz PCM) or Analog recordings that have been transferred directly from Analog to DSD.
+NativeDSD only offers recordings from labels that originally recorded in DSD, DXD (352.8KHz PCM), PCM 192 or Analog recordings that have been transferred directly from Analog to DSD.
 All our for-sale DSD and DXD files have .dsf and .flac as the file's extension, meaning: they have tagged metadata and cover art inside them.
 Read about provenance, as well as "Pure DSD" in this help article.

 Most listeners choose the highest sample rate that their unit (DAC) can accept.
 Check which rate is accepted on your device in the DAC Database: DSD hardware database.
 If you are unsure about which rate your DAC can accept, you can test all rates (for free) using the files in this folder.

 DXD: 24 or 32/352.8 kHz PCM .wav or .flac, aka 8 times redbook

 High Res PCM: 24 or 32/384 kHz .wav

 DSD 64 (aka DSD) is a 2.8 MHz .dsf file, which is 64 times 44.1 kHz